poemm/EVMcurves/README.md

-This is an experiment to implement the BLS12-381 pairing operation in EVM with the proposed EVM384 extension (three new opcodes: `ADDMOD384`, `SUBMOD384`, `MULMODMONT384`).
+This is an experiment to implement the BLS12-381 pairing operation in EVM with the proposed EVM384 extension (four new opcodes: `SETMOD`, `ADDMODMONT`, `SUBMODMONT`, `MULMODMONT`).
 Feedback and discussion occurs on Ethereum AllCoreDevs chat, AllCoreDevs calls, and on [this discussion thread](https://ethereum-magicians.org/t/evm384-feedback-and-discussion/4533).

 ## Files